DocWatson/fave-keeper/README.md

-fave-keeper
+Friend Voter
 ===========

-FaveKeeper is a simple app built with AngularJS and a data store to keep track of your favorite things
+Friend Voter is a simple app built with AngularJS and a data store to keep track of your favorite things